kylexqian/RTOS-RPi-446/README.md

 picocom -b 115200 /dev/ttyUSB0
 ```

+You may need to use `sudo` if your user does not have permission to
+access the device.

 When you supply power to the Pi, the console should indicate that u-boot
 is trying stuff.
 It may get caught initializing hardware a few times on
 the first boot.
 Just power cycle the Pi and keep trying.
 Wait for it to